 The single waterfall means principal is available to make interest payments.
-The cash reserve is a further source of liquidity; it covers coupon payments on the Class A and coupon payments on the Class B (only prior to a Class B interest subordination event) for approximately 0.7 quarterly payment dates assuming a three-month Euribor of 4% and senior fees of 0.5%.
+The debt service reserve is a further source of liquidity; it covers coupon payments on the Class A and coupon payments on the Class B (only prior to a Class B interest subordination event) equivalent to approximately 2.8 months assuming a three-month Euribor of 4% and senior fees of 0.5%.